-A research team led by scientists from the City University of Hong Kong (CityU) has developed a new form of water droplet-based electricity generator (DEG).
+A research team led by scientists from the City University of Hong Kong (CityU) has developed a new form of water droplet (DEG)-based electricity generator.

-This groundbreaking achievement can help advance scientific research on hydroelectricity.
+This groundbreaking result can help advance scientific research into hydropower.

 The result is the result of a joint effort between three universities in the USA, China and Hong Kong.
 To be precise, it was conducted by the professor Wang Zuankai of the mechanical engineering department of the CityU.
-Professor collaborated with him Zeng Xiaocheng of the University of Nebraska-Lincoln, in the USA.
-A third phase of the project was then developed by Professor Wang Zhonglin, founding director and chief scientist of the Institute of Nanoenergy and Nanosystems of the Chinese Academy of Sciences in Beijing.
+Professor collaborated with him Zeng Xiaocheng from the University of Nebraska-Lincoln, USA.
+A third phase of the project was then developed by the professor Wang Zhonglin, founding director and chief scientist of the Institute of Nanoenergy and Nanosystems of the Chinese Academy of Sciences in Beijing.

-Their discovery was published in the latest issue of the prestigious scientific journal Nature with the title "A droplet electricity generator with high instantaneous power density".
+Their discovery was published in the latest issue of the prestigious scientific journal Nature with the title “A drip electricity generator with high instantaneous power density.”

 How the DEG electric generator works

-La figure a is the schematic diagram of a DEG, Droplet Energy Generator: a slide coated with indium tin oxide (ITO) and wrapped in a thin Teflon film (PTFE) and an aluminum electrode is placed on top of it.
-In addition, the water droplets act as a gate to the transistor and complete the circuit when they hit the glass surface.
+La figure a is the schematic diagram of a DEG, Droplet Energy Generator: a glass slide coated with indium tin oxide (ITO) and wrapped in a thin film of Teflon (PTFE) and an aluminum electrode is placed on top of it.
+Additionally, the water droplets act as a gate of the transistor and complete the circuit when they hit the glass surface.
 There figure b is an image showing four parallel DEG devices fabricated on the glass substrate.

 The difference with other generators

-A conventional drip power generator based on the triboelectric effect can generate electricity induced by contact electrification and electrostatic induction when a drop hits a surface.
-However, the amount of charge generated on the surface is limited by the interfacial effect and, as a result, the energy conversion efficiency is quite low.
+A conventional droplet energy generator based on the triboelectric effect can generate electricity induced by contact electrification and electrostatic induction when a droplet hits a surface.
+However, the amount of charge generated on the surface is limited by the interfacial effect, and as a result, the energy conversion efficiency is quite low.

 To improve conversion efficiency, the research team spent two years developing the DEG.
 Its instantaneous power density can reach up to 50,1 W / m2.
-IT IS THOUSANDS OF TIMES HIGHER than SIMILAR devices, and the energy conversion efficiency is also considerably higher.
+It is THOUSANDS OF TIMES HIGHER than SIMILAR devices, and the energy conversion efficiency is also significantly higher.

-Professor Wang pointed out that there are two crucial factors for the invention:
+Professor Wang pointed out that there are two factors crucial to the invention:

-- Continuous droplets impacting PTFE, a material with a near-permanent electrical charge, provide a new path for the accumulation and storage of high-density surface charges.
+- Continuous droplets impinging on PTFE, a material with a nearly permanent electrical charge, provide a new pathway for the accumulation and storage of high-density surface charges.

-- When water droplets continuously hit the surface of the PTFE, the surface charge generated accumulates and gradually reaches saturation.
+- When water droplets continuously hit the PTFE surface, the generated surface charge accumulates and gradually reaches saturation.

 This new discovery helped overcome all the problems of previous generators.